I even made some apothecary labels, which you can grab as a free printable at the end of the tutorial.

 Top Tip: Soak them in warm soapy water to remove any old food labels already on them.

-2. Print our Halloween labels onto ordinary white printer paper.
+Print your Halloween labels onto ordinary white printer paper.

 Top Tip: Soak a tea bag in a bowl of warm water and drag the teabag across your labels to make them look old and weathered.
 The longer you hold the bag on top of the labels, the older they’ll look.

-4. Using a glue stick, stick your Halloween labels on your sheets of ready made labels and cut around them again.
+Next, using a glue stick, attach your Halloween labels to sticker sheets and cut them out again.

 Top Tip: If you’d rather have temporary Halloween apothecary jars then you don’t have to use sticky labels.
-You could tape some string or ribbon to the back of your printed labels and loop them around a jar or bottle – just like we’ve done with this “eye of witch” pot:
+You could tape some string or ribbon to the back of your printed labels and loop them around a jar or bottle.
+Just like I did with this “Eye of Witch” pot:

 What to fill your DIY apothecary jars with